The Perimenopause Show with Jennifer Woodward

 Jennifer Woodward:

 In today's episode, we are going to talk a little bit about who I am and what I do, why my passion for women's health in perimenopause is so strong, a bit about my own perimenopause journey and my unique approach to women's health in perimenopause.
 So stay tuned, enjoy the ride and thanks for being here today.
 Hey there, it's Jennifer Woodward, and welcome to the Perimenopause show, the go-to spot for all things perimenopause.
 I'm on a mission to demystify this wild ride sharing stories, laughs and maybe a few eye-rolling moments.
 Whether you're knee-deep in hot flashes or just curious, we've got you covered.
 Expect real talk, expert guests and a sprinkle of humor, because, let's face it, we could all use a laugh during perimenopause.
 So grab your favorite drink, get comfy and let's navigate this roller coaster together.
 This is the Perimenopause show, where we're turning perimenopause into a conversation, not a crisis.
-Hello and welcome to the Perimenopause show.

 Jennifer Woodward: